real estate dispute arbitration in Ocala, Florida 34480

 Arbitration War Story: The Ocala Orchard Real Estate Dispute

-The Dispute: Jessica Martin, a local entrepreneur, had entered an oral agreement with her neighbor Raymond Carter to purchase a 15-acre orange orchard adjoining her property off SW 27th Place.
+The Dispute: the claimant, a local entrepreneur, had entered an oral agreement with her neighbor Raymond Carter to purchase a 15-acre orange orchard adjoining her property off SW 27th Place.
 The agreed price was $225,000, and Jessica made a $45,000 deposit in July 2022.
 However, complications emerged in August when Raymond began soliciting other buyers, claiming Jessica had not formalized the contract.
 Jessica insisted the handshake deal was binding and demanded either completion or forfeiture of the deposit.

 Timeline of Events: